cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/k8s-filtering.md

 ## Container field filters

 For container field filters, we use the `containerSelector` field of tracing policies to select the containers that the policy is applied to.
-At the moment, the only supported field is `name`.
+At the moment, the only supported fields are `name` and `repo` which refers to the container repository.

 ## Demo